ozgurozbek/gibberish_generator/README.md

-# Gibberish Generator for DND
+# Gibberish Generator for D&D
-Reusable, constant Gibberish Generator for DND, uses Caesar Cipher but seperately for vowels and consonants
+Reusable, constant Gibberish Generator for D&D or other Fantasy RPG's, uses Caesar Cipher but seperately for vowels and consonants

-### To-Do
-Re-write the whole thing in JS to add it on my github.io page.